enotspe/fortinet-2-elasticsearch/README.md

 ### Input Syslog / KV

-Just receives syslog logs and populates `data_stream` fields depending on udp port.
+Receives syslog logs and populates `data_stream` fields depending on udp port.
 You can also uncomment Fortianalyzer tags is you are using it for syslog forwarding.
 Fortianalyzer stamps its own date format to the log, so it needs to be treated different.

 Splits the original log into key-value pairs and sets the timestamp.
 Timezone is also obtained from the log itself if FortiOS v6.2+.

 ### Fortigate 2 ECS

-* Validates nulls on IP fields (Fortinet loves to fill with "N/A" null fields, which turns into ingestion errors if your field has IP mapping).
+* Validates nulls on IP fields.
+Fortinet loves to fill with "N/A" null fields, which turns into ingestion errors if your field has IP mapping.
+We could do it with grok.
 * Renames Fortigate fields that overlaps with ECS.
 In the future this will be done on the kv filter stage, to be more ECS compliant.
 * Translates Fortigate field to ECS by `type` of logs.
 * Introduces `network.protocol_category` used on dashboards controls.
 Mega useful!!!